Prescription Drug Monopoly Results in Class Action Lawsuit

-Generic drug purchases make up 88% of all the prescription drug purchases in the United States.
+Generic drug purchases make up 88% of all prescription drug purchases in the United States.
 These drugs are not necessarily made up of the very same ingredients, but they are shown to be bioequivalent to their respective brand name drugs.
 That is, they act in the body in the same way as the original drug.
-Generic drugs tend to be much cheaper than their brand name cousins, because they do not have to meet the same standard of testing as an original drug and can be produced by many different manufacturers, leading to more marketplace competition.
+Generic drugs tend to be much cheaper than their brand-name cousins because they do not have to meet the same standard of testing as an original drug and can be produced by many different manufacturers, leading to more marketplace competition.

 In 2013, this class action lawsuit was filed, alleging that Shire’s actions caused millions of dollars in damages to consumers and violated antitrust laws.
 In 2016, the Multidistrict Litigation panel approved a $14.75 million cash payment to the class in this lawsuit in exchange for the release of claims asserted in all parallel pending actions.
-The settlement administrator received over 23,000 claims for reimbursement of over 855,000 Adderall prescriptions.
+The settlement administrator received over 23,000 claims to reimburse over 855,000 Adderall prescriptions.

 John Davis was named class counsel on this matter, helping to move it to its successful conclusion.
 The judge called the judgment reasonable and adequate and struck down three objections challenging it.

 John R. Davis‘ practice is focused on complex litigation, with an emphasis on consumer fraud, healthcare fraud, antitrust, environmental, and insurance matters.
 He has spent the majority of his career either working for or litigating cases in the U.S. Federal Courts.